-- Take all the permission-based social and profile information that Gigya stores about the customer's users and channel it into another platform, such as an ESP, CRM, or marketing automation system.
+- Take all the permission-based social and profile identity information stored at Gigya and channel it into another platform, such as an ESP, CRM, or marketing automation system.

-- Get up-to-date data from the other platform and import it into Gigya, such as newsletter subscription status, survey responses or account balance.
+- Get up-to-date data from a 3rd party platform, such as newsletter subscription status, survey responses or account balance, and import it into Gigya.

 IdentitySync jobs can be carried out on a one-time basis, for example if migrating data, or they can be scheduled to run on a regular basis in order to keep your platforms synchronized.